-Primitives can be grouped into three categories, additive manufacturing (AM) primitives, subtractive manufacturing (SM) primitives, and modification primitives.
-These primitives can characterize a manufacturing step or a manufacturing capability (e.g., depositing one or more materials in one manufacturing step, 3D printing, semiconductor doping, patterning, etc.).
-For the purpose of defining the hybridmanufacturing constraints, the pre-designed IC can be divided into volume units (each of which can have a different shape) and each unit of volume can be represented as an atom.
-Specifically, an atom can represent a spatial volume in Euclidean space, that is classified as completely inside or completely outside against all primitives, i.e., the one or more primitives that include that atom will add, remove, or modify them upon the additive, subtractive, or modification type-primitive's action, respectively.
+Primitives can be grouped into two categories, additive manufacturing (AM) primitives and subtractive manufacturing (SM) primitives.
+An AM primitive or a SM primitive can characterize a manufacturing step or a manufacturing capability (e.g., 3D printing, milling, or turning).
+For the purpose of defining the hybrid-manufacturing constraints, the predesigned mechanical object can be divided into volume units (each of which can have a different shape) and each unit of volume can be represented as an atom.
+Specifically, an atom can represent a spatial volume in Euclidean space that is classified as completely inside or completely outside against all primitives i.e., the one or more primitives that include that atom will add or remove them upon the additive or subtractive primitive's action, respectively.

-The constraint matrix X (shown in equation (3)) is an nxm matrix with the rows representing atoms A and the columns 20 representing primitives P denoted by equations (2) and (1), respectively.
-The constraint matrix X can be represented as an array of (-1, 0, 1) assignments with two bits per integer.
+The constraint matrix X (shown in equation (3)) is an n×m $^{5}$ matrix with the rows representing atoms A and the columns representing primitives P denoted by equations (2) and (1), respectively.
+The constraint matrix may inherently include additional details, e.g., co-ordinates in Euclidean space to indicate where to perform a drilling operation, type of tool to be used to perform an operation, description of the toolset, etc. The constraint matrix X can be represented as an array of (-1, 0, 1) assignments with two bits per integer.
 Table 1 below describes the meaning of different values associated with element $x{i,j}$ in the constraint matrix X.